Distance: 9,21 km

-We will continue close to the river until we enter the forest, where the road stretches uphill to take us to the neighbourhood of Sants Metges and the highest area of the mountain.
-The Iberian remains next to the church, Romans (Castellum Fractum, 350 AD) and Romanesque (church of Sant Cosme and Sant Damià – the Sants Metges-) show us the strategic importance of the place, while, in front of us, the views of the Gironès region and the neighbouring regions are opened to us, highlighting the panorama of the Baix Empordà and the Pyrenees.
-The situation of the place, with an abundance of water and forest, was excellent for hunting and optimal for the establishment of man’s habitat, as evidenced by the discovered deposits and the findings of Iberian pottery and other archaeological remains, which show the existence of various cultures of remote times.
+The path winds its way up the mountain to take us to the neighbourhood of the Sants Metges and the highest part of the mountain.
+The Iberian remains on the side of the church, Roman (Castellum Fractum, 350 AD) and Romanesque (the church of Sant Cosme and Sant Damià -els Sants Metges) show us the strategic importance of the place, while the views of the Gironès region and the neighbouring counties open up in front of us, with the panoramic view of the Baix Empordà and the Pyrenees standing out.
+The location of the area, with abundant water and forest, was excellent for hunting and ideal for the establishment of human habitat, as demonstrated by the sites discovered and the finds of Iberian pottery and other archaeological remains, which prove the existence of several cultures from remote times.

 The holm oak and chestnut forests are remarkable, with areas of Aleppo pine.
 The presence of animals is also remarkable, especially birds in the area of the Ter river, foxes and wild boar in the woods near the fields.